 Primary Residence Capital Gains Exemption

 Real estate capital gains are taxed under a different standard if you’re selling your primary residence.
-You may exclude up to $250,000 of capital gains from taxation if you are a single filer, and up to $500,000 if filing jointly, provided you have lived in the home as your primary residence for at least 2 of the last 5 years (non-consecutive years count).
+According to the IRS, you may exclude up to $250,000 of capital gains from taxation if you are a single filer, and up to $500,000 if filing jointly, provided you have lived in the home as your primary residence for at least 2 of the last 5 years (non-consecutive years count).
 If you are selling a second home or an investment property, you will be responsible for the full capital gains tax.

 Short-Term Capital Gains

-Short-term capital gains tax applies to assets held for one year or less before being sold for a gain.
+Short-term capital gains tax applies to assets held for one year or less before sale, resulting in a gain.
 These gains are taxed as standard income under federal income tax rates.
 For most taxpayers, this results in a higher tax liability compared to long-term capital gains rates.
-Typically the tax rate is 10% – 37%, depending on income.
+Typically, the tax rate is 10% – 37%, depending on income.

 Long-Term Capital Gains